 - Experience life in the multicultural metropolis of Singapore

 - NUS Scholarship available.
 See Further Reading below for more information.

 Established in 1905, the National University of Singapore (NUS) is the most prestigious research university in Singapore.
-The university has 28,000 undergraduates and 10,000 graduate students with students from 100 countries.
+The university has 30,000 undergraduates and 10,000 graduate students with students from 100 countries.
 About 9,000 international students study at NUS each year.
 The university consistently ranks among the top universities in the world.
-According to the 2017 Times Higher Education World University Rankings NUS was ranked 24th in the world.
+According to the 2019 Times Higher Education World University Rankings, NUS was ranked 23rd in the world.

 NUS has a vibrant and thriving campus life with many clubs and student activities.
 The on- campus Stephen Riady Center in University Town was built in 2012 and hosts sports and educational facilities, performing arts spaces and offices.
 The sports facilities include a gym, sports halls, a rock climbing wall and an outdoor infinity recreational swimming pool.

-Check out this video to get a glimpse of the exciting and vibrant life that NUS students enjoy!
+Check out this NUS Student Life Video to get a glimpse of the exciting and vibrant life that NUS students enjoy!